East Rosebud Creek: Off the Beaten Path

 American Rivers and several of its conservation partners filed formal objections to the project and launched an aggressive media campaign that eventually pressured the hydropower company to abandon it in 2013.
 Although the dam is no longer an immediate threat, the proposal was the second of its kind since the year 2000, suggesting the need for constant vigilance.

-American Rivers is now working with Friends of East Rosebud Creek, other conservation partners, and Montana’s congressional delegation to pass the East Rosebud Wild and Scenic Rivers Act, which would permanently protect 20 miles of the creek from all new dams, diversions and other threats.
-With overwhelming support from local ranchers and landowners, the campaign holds great promise for establishing Montana’s first new Wild and Scenic River since 1976 and the state’s fifth overall.
+In August 2018 President Trump signed the East Rosebud Wild and Scenic Rivers Act, which permanently protects 20 miles of the creek from all new dams, diversions and other threats and established Montana’s first new Wild and Scenic River since 1976 and the state’s fifth overall.